New rules could have helped Woods on 17th hole at Sawgrass

 Typically, players hit again from the tee or go to the drop area some 90 yards away.
 Woods did the latter.
 That shot was too strong and one-hopped over the green and into the water.
 It was the first time Woods hit two balls into the water on the 17th hole, and it led to a quadruple bogey.
 He was nine shots back going into the weekend.

-But under the new rules — and based on where his first shot went into the water — Woods could have dropped on the grass walkway some 40 feet away and had a straight chip, or even a putt, toward the pin for par.
+But under the new rules that allow for a drop to be one club length from a yellow hazard — and based on where his first shot went into the water — Woods could have dropped on the grass walkway some 40 feet away and had a straight chip, or even a putt, toward the pin for par.
 Odds are the worst he would have made was bogey.

+Woods said Saturday he wasn’t aware that his ball had caught a piece of the walkway.

+“I thought it had crossed on the green and just hopped over the back, and that was it — go right to the drop area,” he said after a 72 that included a birdie on the 17th, a five-shot improvement.
+“Unfortunately, I just didn’t know where the ball had crossed.”

 There were questions on social media, and Golf Channel’s crew of analysts — David Duval, Brandel Chamblee and Frank Nobilo — went back to the spot in darkness Friday night to inspect the option.

 Because players now can use one club length for the drop involving a yellow hazard, Woods could have used that to his advantage.
+Instead of going to the drop area, he could have dropped on the walkway.

 “It was interesting,” Duval said Saturday morning.
 “I texted with Tiger last night.
 He didn’t know.
 I think in the future they should have a spotter there to let guys know.
 Because the assumption is you have to go to the drop area.
 The rules are there to protect the entire field.”